 Here are a few of my favorite projects that fall into this category:

 Navicure – Navicure’s combination patient payment and billing system gives physician practices two important things: 1.)
 A means for helping patients better understand and estimate cost of care, and 2.)
 An efficient and effective way for practice staff to process claims and collect payments.
 I love the emphasis on patient education and cost transparency in Navicure’s solution approach.
 And the time the PointClear team spent coming to really understand user workflows – and designing a thoughtful, modern user interface – made the project a TAG “Product Launch of the Year” award winner.
-(See what Navicure has to say about working with us on this project here.)

 Change Healthcare – Before Emdeon and McKesson, there was just Change Healthcare, an independent Nashville startup dedicated exclusively to consumer engagement and cost transparency in healthcare.
 They came to PointClear for help in designing and developing web and hybrid iOS / Android apps to better serve their payer clients and, ultimately, to provide improved access to value-based care.
 The result of our work together was powerful – an elegant, intuitive software solution that empowers patients to shop for care, weighing quality, cost, and convenience.